 - Self-Awareness – the ability to pay attention to your thoughts, emotions, behaviors, and psychological reactions.

-- Self-Regulation – the ability to change one’s thoughts, emotions, behaviors, and physiology in the service of a desired outcome.
+- Self-Regulation – the ability to change one’s thoughts, emotions, behaviors, and physiology in the service of the desired outcome.

 - Mental Agility – the ability to look at situations from multiple perspectives and to think creatively and flexibly.